DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 Removing Replicate Reads
 -------------------------
 Assuming you are doing shotgun sequencing, no read should have an replicates (exact matches to itself).
 Therefore if there are exact matches present in the fastq files they need to be removed.
-Replicates can appear do to a biological sifnificance, but they are more often a result of a pcr bias.
+Replicates can appear do to a biological significance, but they are more often a result of a pcr bias.
 In this case it is better to be safe and just remove all duplicate reads.

 Understanding Your Read Data
 ------------------------------